Dre Campbell Farm

 15 Natural Ways to Get Rid of Leaf Miners

 It can be so disheartening to find leaf miner damage on your plants.
-Instead of healthy growth, you find your plant leaves having trails of light green to white squiggly lines.
+Instead of healthy growth, you find your plant leaves with trails of light green to white squiggly lines.

 Those are signs that the eggs of leaf miner flies that may have been sitting snugly inside your plants’ leaves have developed into larvae.
-The larvae are now busy tunneling and feeding within the layers of the leaves of the plants [1].
+The larvae are now busy tunneling and feeding within the layers of the plants’ leaves [1].

 At this point, figuring out how to get rid of them is vital.
 It’s time to take action before an infestation begins.